 Judy Simmons Henry has been engaged in an active business litigation practice for 30 years and serves in management of the firm as its business litigation chair.
 Her practice centers on complex litigation including fiduciary and trust matters, bankruptcy, banking and class action litigation.
 Henry is a National Football League Players Association Certified Contract Advisor and is the firm’s Sports Law Group leader.

 Henry’s recent experience includes:

-- Lead local counsel for national shoe companies in multiple class action cases.
+- Lead local counsel for national shoe companies in multiple class action cases in federal court.

 - Lead counsel for five class action cases involving a variety of issues including mortgage servicing, lender changes and recording fees.

 - Lead local counsel for a national bank in defeating class certification in alleged wrongful bank deposit account charges.

 - Lead counsel for dozens of commercial and residential foreclosure actions in state and federal courts, many involving class action and successful defense of lender liability claims.

 - Lead counsel for national trust companies in successfully defending breach of fiduciary duty claims in state and federal courts.

 - Counsel for state’s largest healthcare provider in successfully defending antitrust claims at federal, circuit and U.S. Supreme Court.